kymb0/kymb0.github.io/_posts/2024-08-21-Set-up-ur-own-lab01.md

 - **Non-Destructive Tactics**: The lab emphasizes using non-destructive methods to achieve impactful results, highlighting the importance of stealth and precision in professional penetration testing.
 - **Real-World Relevance**: The scenarios are crafted to reflect common security challenges in real corporate environments, focusing on the exploitation of existing privileges and access rather than seeking new vulnerabilities.

+## A "Brief" Client "Brief"

+Umbrella Corporation have taken over the database infrastructure of a recently acquired pharmaceutical company.
+The data stored is considered to be highly sensitive, namely the “5G_enzyme_experimental” database.
+Umbrella have engaged <your_company> to test the resiliency of the MSSQL infrastructure against a threat actor who has internal network access.

 ## Demonstrated Skills

 - **Error Message Analysis**: Analyze and leverage information from error messages to guide further exploration and exploitation.